Grace Gifford: Engagement, Easter Rising and marriage

-Her growing interest in the Roman Catholic religion led to the deepening of Gifford and Plunkett's relationship as she began to discuss Catholic mystical ideas with him – he was from an arch-Catholic family, his father a Papal count.
-Plunkett proposed to her in 1915; Grace accepted and took formal instruction in Catholic doctrine.
+Gifford's growing interest in the Roman Catholic religion led to the deepening of her relationship with Plunkett as she began to discuss Catholic mystical ideas with him – he was from an arch-Catholic family, his father a Papal count.
+Plunkett proposed to her in 1915; Gifford accepted and took formal instruction in Catholic doctrine.
 She was received into the Catholic Church in April 1916.
 The couple planned to marry on Easter Sunday that year, in a double wedding with his sister and her fiancé.
 Her parents were not in favour of her marrying Plunkett, due to the precarious state of his health – he was extremely ill at this time.

-After the Rising, her brother-in-law Thomas MacDonagh was shot with PH Pearse and Thomas Clarke by firing squad on 3 May.
-That day, Grace heard that Joseph was to be shot at dawn.
+After the Rising, Gifford's brother-in-law Thomas MacDonagh was shot with PH Pearse and Thomas Clarke by firing squad on 3 May.
+That day, she heard that Plunkett was to be shot at dawn.
 She bought a ring in a jeweller's shop in Dublin city centre and, with the help of a priest, persuaded the military authorities to allow them to marry.
-She and Joseph were married on the night of 3 May in the chapel of Kilmainham Gaol, a few hours before he was executed.
+Gifford and Plunkett were married on the night of 3 May in the chapel of Kilmainham Gaol, a few hours before he was executed.